GwamakaCharles/users_app_be/README.md

 docker exec -it users_app_db psql -U postgres
 ```

-Or use the [Postico](https://eggerapps.at/postico/) utility to connect to the database using the database credentials available in the docker-compose.yml file
+Or use the [Postico](https://eggerapps.at/postico/) utility to connect to the database using the database credentials available in the docker-compose.yml file.
+Remember to refresh the app after each command.

 Fill the users table with dummy data using the following command